I’m going to be honest with you.

 We will take early morning walks and absorb it all.

 I don’t want you to think that I thought everything was terrible.
 It wasn’t at all.
 There were many things about Paris that I loved.
 And I am sure there will be many more experiences to add to this list after my next visit.

 No time to read?
 Save it to Pinterest to enjoy later?

 We loved art.
 My daughter and I had been enjoying art lessons for a while before our trip, and I was eager to explore this newfound passion.
 I had already fallen in love with Monet, and we took the opportunity to take a Tour of Monet’s Gardens in Giverny.

 We also visited the Musee de l’Orangerie to see Monet’s Water Lilies.
 It was an amazing experience, and I am so glad to have had the time with my daughter.
 It’s hard to describe the atmosphere in the two circular rooms that house the eight huge artworks.

 All I can say is that you need time.
 Time to sit in the middle of the room and absorb them.
 To slowly turn around and take each one in.

-And then take yourself downstairs to the art gallery and see the permanent collection of artworks.
+Then take yourself downstairs to the art gallery and see the permanent collection.